Would I qualify for the YMCA’s Diabetes Prevention Program?

 There are several ways to qualify for the program.
 Blood glucose levels, including A1C or fasting glucose, or you may qualify based on results from the online risk test.
 Qualification may also be based on your body mass index (which is based on your height and weight), your blood sugar levels (blood test), your age (must be 18 or older), and history of gestational diabetes (meaning you developed diabetes when you were pregnant).
 See below for a full list of qualifications.

-About the YMCA’s Diabetes Prevention Program
+The YMCA’s Diabetes Prevention Program – Information Sessions

 - If you are at risk for type 2 diabetes, the YMCA’s Diabetes Prevention Program provides a supportive environment where you will work with others in a small group setting to learn how to adopt healthy habits to reduce your chances of developing type 2 diabetes.

 - The YMCA program is based on the landmark Diabetes Prevention Program funded by the National Institutes of Health (NIH) and the Centers for Disease Control and Prevention (CDC).
 This program showed that by eating healthier, increasing physical activity and losing a small amount of weight, a person with prediabetes can prevent or delay the onset of type 2 diabetes by 58%.

 - You may be eligible to enroll in the YMCA’s Diabetes Prevention Program at no cost through your health insurance provider.
 The self-pay fee for the year-long program is $429.
 Financial assistance and payment plans are available for those who qualify.

 - You’ll work with a trained lifestyle coach and a small group of people who are all working towards the same goal

 - It is a 12-month program that starts with 16 weekly meetings.